EgosOwn/gosmartkeyboard/ReadMe.md

 From here you can use any program that can write to a FIFO to send keystrokes to the server.
 For example, you could use `cat` to send a file to the server, or `cowsay` to send a cow message to the server.

+### SSH example

+To connect with ssh, run this on the client:

+`ssh -R 8080:localhost:8080 user@myserver`

+You would then run the above keyboard-client command with `ws://localhost:8080/sendkeys` as the argument.

 ### Tools

+There are a few tools provided to help you get started.
+They are all in the `tools` directory.